-Now: to the three methods: you can choose one of the three methods to claim home office expenses for the 2022 Financial Year.
+You can choose one of the two methods to claim home office expenses for the 2023 Financial Year.
 As a big picture introduction, the substantiation obligations associated with the Actual Cost Method is the most demanding.
-The Fixed rate method less so and the shortcut method the least demanding.
-However that ranking also reflects the possible quantum of the amount that can be claimed.
+The Fixed rate method the least demanding.
+However, that ranking also reflects the possible quantum of the amount that can be claimed.